abhicoo/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The thing which we are going to optimize is a loss function called Cross Entropy.
 Cross Entropy Mesaures how far our predicted probability distribution is from actual probability distribution.

-The batch_size is set to 128 which is how much data we will process in each iteration to compute gradient and adjust or weights.
+The batch_size is set to 128 which is how much data we will process in each iteration to compute gradient and adjust or tune weights.
-The epochs is set to 15 which was calculated through trial and repeat method as stop as point after which accuracy stops to improve.
+The epochs is set to 15 which was calculated through trial and repeat method at point after which accuracy stops to improve.
 The learning rate is set to 0.001 which was calculated through trial and repeat.
 We accept the learning_rate which redues the loss most.

+![alt text][image5]
+Above is image showing how cost changed over every epoch generated from tensorboard

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.